TiddlyWiki/tiddlywiki.com/README.md

 Building tiddlywiki.com
 -----------------------

 After downloading and installing TiddlyWiki checkout the version of TiddlyWiki that you wish to use for tiddlywiki.com.
 Ongoing development occurs in the tiddlywiki repository, so you need to checkout a tagged release version of TiddlyWiki.
-Change to the tiddlywiki and checkout the required version, eg:
+Change to the tiddlywiki directory and checkout the required version, eg:

     git checkout tags/v2.6.5